deicod/erm/docs/testing.md

 # Testing Guide

 Reliable tests make it safe to evolve schemas, generated clients, and GraphQL resolvers.
-The `erm` repository ships with helpers in `internal/testing` that keep suites fast while still exercising the generated layers end-to-end.
+The `erm` repository ships with helpers in `testing` that keep suites fast while still exercising the generated layers end-to-end.
 This guide outlines the available utilities, common patterns, and CI recommendations.

 ---